pliedpiper/openrouter/README.md

 Type `exit`/`quit` at any prompt (or press `Ctrl+D`) to leave the app.

+## Persistent Scoring

+- The CLI asks for a player name on startup and stores round results in `scores.db` (SQLite).
+- After each round you see your lifetime accuracy plus a multi-player leaderboard.
+- Delete `scores.db` or pick a new player name if you want a clean slate.

 ## Customizing Models

 The `MODELS` list in `main.py` controls which providers are queried.
 To swap models: